 Our normal payment terms are 30 days from the invoice date.
-At the end of the first quarter of fiscal 2011, the first quarter of fiscal 2010, and the five-week transition period ended January 1, 2011, our average days sales outstanding, or DSOs, were 95 days, 103 days, and 93 days, respectively.
-We calculate DSOs by dividing the sum of our accounts receivable and unbilled services balance, net of deferred revenue, at the end of the period by average daily revenues.
+At the end of the second quarters of fiscal 2011 and 2010, our average days sales outstanding, or DSOs, were 105 days and 94 days, respectively.
+We calculate DSOs over any period by dividing the sum of our accounts receivable and unbilled services balance, net of deferred revenue, at the end of the period by average daily revenues over the period.
 Average daily revenues are calculated by dividing period revenues by the number of days in the period.
 Our project managers and finance personnel monitor payments from our clients and assess any collection issues.
 We maintain accounts receivable allowances for estimated losses resulting from clients' failure to make required payments.
 We base our estimates on our historical collection experience, current trends, and credit policy.
 In determining these estimates, we examine historical write-offs of our receivables and review client accounts to identify any specific customer collection issues.
-If the financial condition of our customers were to deteriorate, or if disputes were to arise regarding the services provided, resulting in an impairment of their ability or intent to make payment, additional allowances may be required.
+If the financial condition of our customers were to deteriorate or disputes were to arise regarding the services provided, resulting in an impairment of their ability or intent to make payment, additional allowances may be required.
 A failure to estimate accurately the accounts receivable allowances and ensure that payments are received on a timely basis could have a material adverse effect on our business, financial condition, and results of operations.
-As of April 2, 2011, January 1, 2011, and November 27, 2010, \$7.1 million, \$7.0 million, and \$6.9 million were provided for accounts receivable allowances, respectively.
+As of July 2, 2011 and January 1, 2011, \$7.9 million and \$7.0 million were provided for accounts receivable allowances, respectively.

 Share-Based Compensation Expense.
 Share-based compensation cost is estimated at the grant date based on the fair value of the award and is recognized as expense over the requisite service period of the award.
 We use the Black-Scholes option-pricing model to estimate the fair value of share-based awards.
 Option valuation models require the input of assumptions, including the expected life of the share-based awards, the expected stock price volatility, the risk-free interest rate, and the expected dividend yield.
 The expected volatility and expected life are based on our historical experience.
 The risk-free interest rate is based on U.S. Treasury interest rates whose term is consistent with the expected life of the share-based award.
-Expected dividend yield was not considered in the option pricing formula since we do not pay dividends and have no current plans to do so in the future.
+Expected dividend yield is not considered in the option pricing formula since we do not pay dividends and have no current plans to do so in the future.
 We will update these assumptions if changes are warranted.
 The forfeiture rate is based upon historical experience.
 We adjust the estimated forfeiture rate based upon our actual experience.
-In addition, we have performance based awards that are valued at the fair value of shares as of the grant date and expense is recognized based on the number of shares expected to vest under the terms of the award under which they are granted.
+In addition, we have performance-based awards that are valued at the fair value of shares as of the grant date, and expense is recognized based on the number of shares expected to vest under the terms of the award under which they are granted.
 The fair value determination requires significant assumptions, including estimating future revenues and profits.